HoGentTIN/linux-training-hogent/modules/ipv6/030_ipv6_theory.md

     ::ffff:192.168.1.42/96

-Indeed a mix of decimal and hexadecimal characters\...
+Indeed a mix of decimal and hexadecimal characters...

 ## link local addresses